 - Lost enjoyment and quality of life

-In the most tragic cases, our firm helps families pursue compensation through a wrongful death claim.
-Although no amount of money can make things right, these claims can hold the at-fault party accountable financially.
+Our firm helps families pursue compensation through a wrongful death claim in the most tragic cases.
+Although no money can make things right, these claims can financially hold the at-fault party accountable.

 Understanding North Carolina’s Contributory Negligence Law

 The trucking companies and their insurers may claim that you bear some share of fault for the accident that caused your injuries.
-You need to understand how that can affect your rights to financial recovery under North Carolina’s contributory negligence law.
+Under North Carolina’s contributory negligence law, you need to understand how that can affect your rights to financial recovery.
 This rule says that an injured party cannot recover compensation if they bear any share of fault for an accident or the injuries they suffered.
-If you are found to be even 1 percent of the fault for a truck accident, you would be considered ineligible to pursue compensation.
+Therefore, if you are found to be even 1 percent of fault for a truck accident, you would be considered ineligible to pursue compensation.